nkallen/plasticity/README.md

 The goal of plasticity is to make working with NURBS like working with clay.

+**Plasticity is currently in BETA.
+It has a ton of bugs and missing features.**

+## License

+Plasticity is COMMERCIAL SOFTWARE.
+It will cost money to buy when it reaches 1.0.

+The code in this repository is licensed under the LGPL.
+To goal is to allow users to inspect the source and (in the future) allow users to make their own modifications and/or develop plugins.

+HOWEVER, it dynamically links with a commercial software software that I have licensed for $$$$$$$$.
+That license imposes many restrictions on how the app can be distributed and what functionality is available to end users.
+Please do not redistribute the binary.

 #### FAQ

-I am currently handling bugs and offering support only through Discord.
-You can email me for an invite.
+**I am currently handling bugs and offering support only through Discord.
+You can email me for an invite.**

 #### About